TheTimmoth/server_services/README.md

 ## Configuration

 The main config file is `./settings.conf`
-Here you can activate or deactivate services you (do not) want to use with the options
+Here (un)wanted services can be activated or deactivated with the options
 ```
 DNS_ENABLE=1
 DHCP_ENABLE=1
 FREERADIUS_ENABLE=0
 ```
-They can switched on (`=1`) or off (`=0`).
+They can be switched on (`=1`) or off (`=0`).

-The configuration files are stored in `./volumes/`
+The configuration files are stored in `./volumes/`.
 During installation example configurations are created.
-You can configure the services as you like.
+For detailed configuration please read the respective manuals of the services.

 ## Run the services
-Open in a terminal in the server_services folder.
+Open in a terminal in the `server_services` folder.

 Execution is started with
 ```
 docker-compose up -d
 ```
-If you want to inspect the logs run
+Logs can be inspected running
 ```
 docker-compose logs
 ```